-The most common cause of a dry itchy scalp is seborrheic dermatitis, also called dandruff.
+Dry itchy scalp from seborrheic dermatitis, also called dandruff.
+It's common.
 Did you know that dandruff may or may not be accompanied by scaly skin and a red rash?
 It's true.

 Normally your scalp should not itch!